aragon/flock/docs/Proposal guide.md

 ### Initiatives

-*In this section are provided all the concrete elements the applicant team is planning to work on.
-These should be listed as initiatives by order of priority.*
+*In this section, the applicant team should detail in concrete terms the different initiatives it is planning to work on.
+They should be listed by order of priority.*

-For each initiative, in order to justify it is relevant please detail shortly:
+For each initiative, the applicant team should cover the following items:
-- **Value proposition** - *How it will provide value to the end user (i.e. developer or end user)*
+- **Value proposition** - *How it will provide value to the end user (i.e. developer or Aragon DAO user)*
-- **Deliverables** - *What precisely will be implemented in regard of this initiative*
+- **Deliverables** - *What precisely will be implemented in to fulfill this initiative*
-- **Background** - *A link to a Github issue, a Flock roadmap item, a Nest proposal, user feedback, or any material backing its relevancy*
+- **Background** - *A link to a Github issue, Flock roadmap item, Nest proposal, user feedback, or any other material backing the initiative's relevancy*
-- **Long-term vision for initiative** - *This last item is optional*
+- **Long-term vision for initiative** - *This last item is optional and can provide more insights on future developments built on top of the initiative*

 #### Example

-*Here is an example of initiative inspired from a past Flock proposal*
+*Here is an example of initiative inspired from a past Flock application*

 > ### I01 - Fundraising
 > #### Value proposition